silverstripe/vendor-plugin/README.md

   - `none` - Disables all symlink / copy
   - `copy` - Performs a copy only
   - `symlink` - Performs a symlink only
+  - `junction` - Uses a junction (windows only)
-  - `auto` -> Perfrm symlink, but fail over to copy.
+  - `auto` -> Perfrm symlink (or junction on windows), but fail over to copy.

-Any other value will be treated as `auto`
+## Updating all exposed folders

+A custom composer command can be run at any time to update / refresh all

+`composer vendor-expose [<method>]`

+You can pass in one of the above methods to force a specific behaviour, otherwise the default will be chosen based on either a previously used method, or the `SS_VENDOR_METHOD` environment argument.